- Challenging the Status Queue with Blockchain: Investment Bank Edition

 Mashinsky also points to the entrepreneurs’ responsibility to help cryptocurrency become commonplace.

 “We’ve been waiting for years for mass adoption.
-While Bitcoin has done well compared to other asset classes, it gets maybe a C- grade for inclusion, scale, adoption.
+While any Bitcoin trader will say that BTC has done well compared to other asset classes, it gets maybe a C- grade for inclusion, scale, adoption.
 There are maybe 30-35 million active unique wallets worldwide for all the coins.
 From an adoption standpoint, we’re very early days.
 Celsius partially came about by asking myself how we can get to mass adoption.”

 “We have almost 100,000 users who did KYC: that’s a huge number for cryptocurrency but still a small number for fintech.
 I think it is hard for people to believe we can pay 9% on something based on USD (stablecoins) when the bank tells them they can not even pay them 1%.”